keywordsalad/thisfieldwas.green/site/_drafts/redoing-my-website.md

 * Syntax literals (i.e. macros and lazy evaluation)
 * Falsy and Truthy values, even _undefined_ values!

 All of these features gave me a rather roundabout way of satisfying some of the conveniences of a dynamic language within the very stiff context of a Haskell-powered static site generator.
-However strapping together my own template system was a rather fun and informative experience and worth a writeup for another post.
+Strapping together my own template system was a surprisingly fun, though difficult itch to scratch and a very informative experience worth writing about in another post.

+### Type inferencing is a real treat until it doesn't work

+Sometimes Haskell couldn't figure out what I was trying to tell it to do.
+While I didn't read up on any formal documentation on how Haskell's type inferencing algorithm works specifically (it's some flavor of [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), interesting stuff) but I did develop some intuition on what was going on and Haskell would complain primarily in two cases, where I was:

+1. Failing to return a specifically typed argument from a function
+2. Failing to return a specifically typed context from a function

+Both of these came down to Haskell not being able to figure out parametrically polymorphic type arguments and this seemed perfectly reasonable to me.
+I imagine any language would have complained similarly.
+That said, figuring out the syntaxes to force Haskell to figure out what I mean was like pulling teeth initially and I nearly table-flipped my computer out the living room window at least twice.

+Type signatures of this variety usually come in the form of `f :: m a` where _something_ in the calling context has to heavily signal to the compiler what `m a` ought to be, but the calling context is _dependent_ on what `m a` _actually are_ and thus the compiler fails.
+The trick that I found worked for me was to indicate the type directly via this syntax, as here `(f :: Compiler String)` so that the compiler knows to resolve `f` as `Compiler String` because that's what I mean it to be, and it will fail if the calling location expects differently.

 ### CSS is still like the Family Guy meme